thongdong7/sample-react-error-overlay-webpack/README.md

 # Run

 ```
+$ yarn build
 $ yarn start
 ```

-Open http://localhost:8081/dist/ to see the overlay error
+Open http://localhost:9000/dist/ to see the overlay error

+Note:

+* `yarn build` is to generate the `dist/main.bundle.js`, it should be integrated into `yarn start` somehow.